-- Support further evaluation of the costs and benefits of GHG mitigation pathways, including macroeconomic, environmental, and health impact analyses. - Develop a state-of-the-art 2018-2020 Three-Year Energy Efficiency Procurement Plan, with special focus on expanded access to delivered fuels (oil and propane) heating customers, opportunities to drive toward new demand response strategies, and expanded financing mechanisms to leverage capital toward the achievement of robust savings goals. - Initiate an effort to escalate clean energy adoption in Rhode Island, elevating our state's position as an emerging leader in renewable energy and building off recent momentum from the nation's first offshore wind farm. - Explore state and regional mechanisms for promoting clean transportation solutions consistent with addressing the state's largest GHG source sector. - Craft a framework for addressing utility, rate, and regulatory modernization to position Rhode Island on the cutting-edge of power sector transformation activities and demonstrate our state as a proof-of-concept testbed for integrating clean energy, empowering customers, and improving the resiliency of our electric grid. - Pursue regional approaches where they promise to enhance progress toward GHG goals, either through existing collaborations such as the Regional Greenhouse Gas Initiative (RGGI) or through newly emerging ones.
+- Support further evaluation of the costs and benefits of GHG mitigation pathways, including macroeconomic, environmental, and health impact analyses. - Develop a state-of-the-art 2018-2020 Three-Year Energy Efficiency Procurement Plan, with special focus on expanded access to delivered fuels (oil and propane) heating customers, opportunities to drive toward new demand response strategies, and expanded financing mechanisms to leverage capital toward the achievement of robust savings goals. - Initiate an effort to escalate clean energy adoption in Rhode Island, elevating our state's position as an emerging leader in renewable energy and building off recent momentum from the nation's first offshore wind farm. - Explore state and regional mechanisms for promoting clean transportation solutions consistent with addressing the state's largest GHG source sector. - Craft a framework for addressing utility, rate, and regulatory modernization to position Rhode Island on the cutting-edge of power sector transformation activities and demonstrate our state as a proof-of-concept testbed for integrating clean energy, empowering customers, and improving the resiliency of our electric grid. - Pursue regional approaches where they promise to enhance progress toward GHG goals, either through existing collaborations such as RGGI or through newly emerging ones.

 Rhode Island has remained focused in these areas and has followed through on all of them.
-These have been the guiding principles for much of the work done by the RIEC4 over the time since they were published.
+These have been the guiding principles for much of the work done by the EC4 over the time since they were published.
 The specifics of each are outlined in detail in this 2022 Update.
-Former RIEC4 Chairperson Janet Coit was clear, however, in her letter submitting that report in 2016 to the Governor and General Assembly that it was just a beginning, and much work and refinement had to follow if Rhode Island was to meet its emissions reduction goals.
+Former EC4 Chairperson

-&lt;sup>1 The 13 official member agencies of the RIEC4 can be found listed at https://climatechange.ri.gov/state-actions/ri-executive-climate-change-coordinating-council-ec4 In addition, representatives from the RI Department of Labor and Training (RIDLT) have been participating in the meetings (non-voting).
+1 The 13 official member agencies of the RIEC4 can be found listed at https://climatechange.ri.gov/state-actions/riexecutive-climate-change-coordinating-council-ec4 In addition, representatives from the RI Department of Labor and Training (RIDLT) have been participating in the meetings (non-voting).